The Hypertrophy Training Guide: How to Lift for Muscle Size

 Training Hard Enough

 With that said, we’ve already listed progressive overload as one of the most important principles of hypertrophy training.
-And if we’re always trying to lift more than last time, our workouts will always be challenging enough.
+If you’re always trying to lift more than last time, your workouts will always be challenging enough.

 If we look at the research, though, we can get more precise.
 Ideally, we want to be lifting close but not all the way to total muscular failure, finishing most of our sets with something like 0–3 reps in reserve (study, study, study, study, study).